AstraSurge/gpteams/README.en.md

 #### Backend Environment Variables

 The following variables must be set:

+- `ROOT_ACCOUNT`: System administrator account.
+If you log in via Google, enter the email address associated with your Google account here.
+Please note, if you log in with a phone number, you need to enter your **country calling code + phone number**, such as `+19312693452`.

 - `GOOGLE_APPLICATION_CREDENTIALS_JSON`: The private key file in JSON string format, required.
 Please refer to the [Firebase official documentation](https://firebase.google.com/docs/admin/setup?hl=en) for this information.
 Example:
 `